-You should be prepared to put your baby to your breast straight after their procedure.
+Be prepared to put your baby to your breast straight after their procedure.
 Breastfeeding helps to stop the bleeding that happens immediately after the procedure.
-It gives you the opportunity to receive breastfeeding support, so you and your baby get the most out of the procedure and a feeding plan can be put in place.
+It gives you the chance to have breastfeeding support, so you and your baby get the most out of the procedure and a feeding plan can be put in place.